• Skip to primary navigation

 Maria

-★★★★★ If you have made this Italian-Style baked breaded fish, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this Italian-style baked codfish with breadcrumbs, I would love to hear about it in the comments below, and be sure to rate the recipe!

 Course: Main